Frances Bardsley Academy for Girls: Head Teachers

-Current teacher (& Deputy Head) at the school, Karen Tann, was awarded a Royal Institute of ChemistryTeacher Fellowship in 2005.

-Former teacher Kate Spiller had her obituary published in The Guardian when she died in 2006.

 Absence rates

 The school has a 7% authorised absence rate and 0.5% unauthorised absence rate.
 This compares favorably to the 7% national authorised absence rate and 1.2% unauthorised absence rate in the UK.

 GCSE results

 The last published available information is from 2004, when 73% of pupils in Year 11 achieved 5 or more A*-C GCSEs.
 This was up on the previous year when 70% of pupils in Year 11 achieved 5 or more A*-C GCSEs.

 Ofsted results

 The last Ofsted (Office for Standards in Education) inspection took place on 13–14 October 2011 (inspection number 376704).
 Liz Duffy led the investigation, assisted by a team of five other inspectors.

 The full report, as well as previous reports, can be read on Office for Standards in Education website.

-Relationship with parents

-From as far back as the school has existed the school has maintained strong links with parents and pupils.
-The school regularly issues newsletters.
-As of 2013, the academy has issued information to parents through ParentMail.